dfch/biz.dfch.CS.Infoblox.Wapi/README.md

 	q.Add("_max_return", "2");
 	var s = rest.Invoke("networkview", q);

+If you are using this assembly the PowerShell you can also specify the ReturnType as a string:

+	rest.ReturnTypeString = 'json-pretty';
+	# or
+	rest.ReturnTypeString = 'JsonPretty';

 You can also very easily extract fields from the JSON response via [JSON.Net](http://json.net) and its *LINQ to JSON* feature:

 	using Newtonsoft.Json;